os2display/vagrant/readme.md

 This can also be done with the setup_htdocs.sh script.
 This script deletes the htdocs folder if it exists, creates a new one and pulls the repositories from git.

 # To get the system up and running
-You need to start the middleware.
+You need to start the search node.
 Do the following:
 <pre>
 $ vagrant ssh
+$ cd /vagrant/htdocs/search_node/
+$ npm install
 $ /var/www/middleware_infostander/app.js
 </pre>